 First off, you’ll need a computer.
 You can’t transcribe on typewriters anymore.
-You’ll want a good set of headphones.
-These don’t have to be super fancy, but you want something that’s going to make it easier for you to clearly hear the words spoken.
+You’ll want a good set of headphones, and a decent keyboard to type on, check out Kinetic Labs or a company that offers good quality products.
+You don’t need to have something super fancy, but you want something that’s going to make it easier for you to clearly hear the words spoken, and you want a keyboard that is strong enough to cope with you using it a lot.
 You will likely want some sort of transcription software.
 These let you play all sorts of files along with timestamps, which you may need in your transcription work.
 You may also want a foot pedal.
 These are little pedals that you connect to your computer that allow you to pause and play your audio with a tap of your foot.
 It’s much easier to use your foot to quickly pause than to move your hand to hit a key or use your mouse.
 It may seem unnecessary, but it will prevent you from having to rewind after missing words.
 Remember, people can speak fairly quickly.

 Work Remotely for a Transcription Service